From the Unreal Engine (https://vimeo.com/31193419)

 Instuctor: Evangelos Kalogerakis (kalo AT cs DOT umass DOT edu)

-Game Programming introduces students to concepts of computer game development, including scene modeling, physics engines, animation, character rigging, game AI, and the basics of game UI, audio effects and networking.
+Game Programming introduces students to concepts of computer game development, including scene modeling, physics engines, animation, character rigging, game AI, game UI, audio effects and networking.
 The course will help students build the programming skills needed to turn ideas into games.
 Students will work on various game programming exercises with the Unity game engine and a final game development project.

 The course has the following prerequisites for junior and senior CS majors: COMPSCI 220, COMPSCI 311, and MATH 235.
 MS/PhD students are assumed to have these equivalents from their undergraduate career.
 The course offers 3 credits.